-Traditionally, metering has been used by utility companies to measure energy and bill for the quantity or volume of the utility being delivered and for network to be balanced between the supplier and the shipper.
+Traditionally, metering has been used by utility companies to measure energy and bill for the quantity or volume of the utility being delivered and for a network to be balanced between the supplier and the shipper.

 Volumetric flow measuring devices can be of different categories including: